Skip to content

 Understanding the lightfastness, permanence and archival quality of inks

-At Winsor & Newton we make two ranges of ink, Drawing and Calligraphy; the main difference is down to permanence.
+At Winsor & Newton, we produce two distinct ranges of ink: Drawing Inks and Calligraphy Inks.
+The key difference between them lies in permanence.

 Drawing Inks